Data4Democracy/uk-elections/README.md

 # **UK Parliamentary General Elections**

 The UK general elections analysis phase of this project will follow the general outline below.
-Details will be listed in the Issues/Projects pages.
+Details will be listed in the Issues/Projects (General Elections 2017) pages.

 **Stages:**